 The answer to this question is exactly what is wrong with India’s education system which is so rigid that it refuses to change or reform itself as time passes by.

-Since ages there has been only one belief prevalent in the society: A degree is the one way ticket to a kickass career in future.
+Since ages there has been only one belief prevalent in society: A degree is the one-way ticket to a kickass career in the future.
 It is like the stamp paper that proves that we are indeed educated, skilled and productive enough to work.

 Simply put, without a degree, we are NOTHING.